vsamson-cto/better-sg-engineering-playbook/02-development-practices/coding-standards.md

 ### DRY (Don't Repeat Yourself)

-**MUST**: Don't copy-paste code.
+: Don't copy-paste code.
 Extract into reusable functions or utilities.

 **SHOULD**: Abstract repeated patterns into helpers, even if it's just 2–3 occurrences.